-Woody Allen's Book Will Not Be Published After Hachette Employees Object
+Publisher Drops Woody Allen's Book After Ronan Farrow Objects, Employees Walk Out

 Dylan Farrow also released a statement on Monday evening, in which she said in part: "Hachette's publishing of Woody Allen's memoir is deeply upsetting to me personally and an utter betrayal of my brother whose brave reporting, capitalized on by Hachette, gave voice to numerous survivors of sexual assault by powerful men. ...
 This provides yet another example of the profound privilege that power, money and notoriety affords.
 Hachette's complicity in this should be called out for what it is and they should have to answer for it."

-Employees at both HBG's New York and Boston offices participated in the Thursday walkout.
+Employees at both HBG's New York and Boston offices participated in Thursday's walkout.
 Many also sent out an auto-reply email that read in part: "We stand in solidarity with Ronan Farrow, Dylan Farrow and survivors of sexual assault."
 Those include Little, Brown executive editor Vanessa Mobley, who was the editor of Catch and Kill.

 In a statement sent to NPR Thursday afternoon, HBG CEO Michael Pietsch said: "We respect and understand the perspective of our employees who have decided to express their concern over the publication of this book.
 We will engage our staff in a fuller discussion about this at the earliest opportunity."